-Prof. John Day is Professor Emeritus of Old Testament Studies in the University of Oxford, and Emeritus Fellow & Tutor in Theology, Lady Margaret Hall, Oxford.
-He holds two doctorates, a Ph.D. from Cambridge and a D.D. from Oxford, and has written or edited 17 books, 75 articles, and about 200 book reviews.
+Prof. John Day is Professor Emeritus of Old Testament Studies in the University of Oxford, and Emeritus Fellow & Tutor in Theology & Religion, Lady Margaret Hall, Oxford.
+He holds two doctorates, a Ph.D. from Cambridge and a D.D. from Oxford, and has written or edited 17 books, almost 80 articles and about 200 book reviews.
 In 2014 he was President of the Society for Old Testament Study.
-In his earlier years his work centered mostly on Canaanite religion and the Hebrew Bible, his middle years were much taken up with editing volumes on a wide variety of biblical topics, while most recently his work has centered on Genesis 1–11.
-This includes From Creation to Babel: Studies in Genesis 1-11 (2013), a completed volume awaiting publication entitled From Creation to Abraham: Further Studies in Genesis 1–11, and the forthcoming ICC commentary on Genesis 1-11.
+In his earlier years his work centered mostly on Canaanite religion and the Hebrew Bible, his middle years were much taken up with editing volumes on a wide variety of biblical topics, while most recently his work has concentrated on Genesis 1–11.
+This has resulted in the volumes From Creation to Babel: Studies in Genesis 1–11 (2013) and From Creation to Abraham: Further Studies in Genesis 1–11 (2021), which together contain a total of 22 essays.
+These volumes are both spin-offs from his ongoing work on the forthcoming ICC commentary on Genesis 1–11.

 Last Updated